-If you want to attract people to your products and help them make well-informed purchases, it’s important that you provide accurate, high-quality product data.
-You can give your customers a smooth shopping experience by ensuring that your Shopping ads and your website show the same information about your products.
+If you want to attract people to your products and help them make well-informed purchases, it's important that you provide accurate, high-quality product data.
+You can give your customers a smooth shopping experience by ensuring that your Shopping ads, free product listings and your website show the same information about your products.

 Provide accurate and comprehensive data

-People often have a specific goal in mind when they’re looking through products on Shopping ads.
-In order to show the most relevant products to the right customers, Shopping ads needs to have up-to-date and accurate information about your products.
+People often have a specific goal in mind when they're looking through products in Shopping ads or listings.
+In order to show the most relevant products to the right customers, Shopping ads and listings need to have up-to-date and accurate information about your products.

 To ensure accurate and comprehensive data, submit all the required attributes listed under product data specification that are applicable to your products.
 Also include as many recommended attributes as possible.
 Providing all relevant attributes for a product increases its chances of showing for the most relevant search queries.

 To see subtitles in your language, turn on YouTube captions.
 Select the 'Settings' icon at the bottom of the video player, then select 'Subtitles/CC' and choose your language.

 Provide up-to-date data

 A person who comes to your website from one of your Shopping ads or listings expects that the price and availability information on your website will be the same as the information shown in your ads and listings.
 For example, if a product is listed as being 'in stock' in your Shopping ads or listings, the person expects to be able to buy that product, and may be disappointed if it's not actually available for purchase.
 For these reasons, we regularly check your website to ensure that the information that you provided matches the information on your website.
 If your website information doesn't match the data that you provide, we may disapprove your products.

 Here are some tips for providing up-to-date data:

 - Create your feed promptly after you've updated your database with the latest information, such as price and availability status.